 Do you have British ancestors in your family tree?
 You’re in good company.
 As a former part of the British Empire, the vast majority of Americans whose families have been here for more than a generation have at least a little bit of British ancestry.
 Most of them have far more than that.
 If you’re just getting started researching your genealogy, you will eventually get to that British branch or branches.
 In historic terms, British usually means English.
-If it is after the Act of Union in 1707, the British also includes Scottish ancestry.
+If it is after the Act of Union in 1707, the British also include Scottish ancestry.
 Prior to that, Scottish ancestry was a separate thing.

 Where to Start?